droe/sslsplit/README.md

 and FreeBSD.

-SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use the latest 1.0.1 series release.
+SSL/TLS features and compatibility greatly depend on the version of OpenSSL linked against; for optimal results, use a recent release.

 ## Installation